aldreth/lammas-records/recordings/choral/thy-word-is-a-lantern.md

 ---
-new_slug: thy-word-is-a-lantern
+slug: thy-word-is-a-lantern
 title: Thy Word is a Lantern
 serialNumber: LAMM119
 coverImage: "../../src/images/recordings/thy-word-is-a-lantern.jpg"
+performer:
-performer: Blackburn Cathedral Choir, The Renaissance Singers of Blackburn Cathedral and Zeneka Brass
+  Blackburn Cathedral Choir, The Renaissance Singers of Blackburn Cathedral and Zeneka Brass
 directors:
-- 'Director: Richard Tanner'
+  - "Director: Richard Tanner"
-- 'Organ: Timothy Cooke'
+  - "Organ: Timothy Cooke"
 contentHtml: |-
   <h1>Thy Word is a Lantern</h1>
   <p>From whichever direction you approach Blackburn Cathedral, the eye is drawn to its unique architectural feature - Laurence King's elegant lantern tower surmounted by its graceful 'needle spire' and cross.
 An innovative and striking addition to the Georgian nave and the transepts (which had been added in the 1950's), the lantern tower was built in 1967.
 Just thirty years later serious problems with the original building fabric of the tower necessitated Provost David Frayne to embark upon a major restoration project, and this was completed in 1999, culminating in a great Service of re-Dedication, attended by HRH The Princess Royal, on June 30th.</p>